 True to her word, her Manager called me within 10 minutes as I was sat in their car park with a promise that a full refund was being processed right now.

-I will swallow up as much time, money and resources as it takes until I get the result I want and nobody really believes it when I say so until I start warming to my theme.
+I will swallow up as much time, money and resources as it takes until I get the result I want.
+Nobody really believes it when I say so until I start warming to my theme.

 I believe that it’s only a matter of time before someone actually takes a train company to Court for delays, cancellations, overcrowding and various ongoing problems that are a clear breach of the Consumer Rights Act 2015.